RevenueHunt/docs/docs/customer-success/shopify-v2-beta.md

     !!! warning

-        Shopify V2 **doesn't yet offer** the following features (these features are avialble in Shopify Shop Quiz app V1):
+        Shopify V2 **doesn't yet offer** the following features (these features are avialble in Shopify RevenueHunt app V1):

         - Analytics of quiz response and revenue.
         - Adding or syncing discount codes from Shopify.